-We want to show what brands are doing, and if it has real impact where it counts: in the lives of the people making their products, so that they can lead a dignified life.
+We want to show what brands are doing about the wages in their supply chains, and whether it has real impact where it counts: on the lives of the people making their products, enabling them to lead a dignified life.

 We want to encourage brands to be open about where they stand now, what their plans for improvement are, and how they will measure their effect.

 We want consumers to have a better insight into what part of the money they are spending ends up with those who are making the products, so they can make sustainable choices.

 And we want to do this in a way that involves workers, unions, civil society, consumers and everyone that wants to play an active role in making sure the fashion industry starts provide a decent living for those who need it most.

 Because of the challenging context, including workers’ reluctance to speak with researchers for fear of reprisal, field research at workplace level has initially only been carried out in five countries where access to garment workers is guaranteed; Indonesia, China, Croatia, India and the Ukraine.
 We collected workers’ payslips, conducted interviews to interpret the information the payslips provide, disaggregated by gender (e.g. on gender pay gaps, work responsibilities, working hours,bonuses, overtime).
 We then checked these wages against the response given by brands on their living wage benchmarks and the percentage of suppliers paid according to this benchmark.
 We will be adding data from more countries as this project progresses.